oyoboyo/columnist/README.md

 ---

-# Workspace
+# Workspaces

-Columnist uses [the workspace](https://github.com/oyoboyo/columnist-workspace) for local development of common features (e.g., themes, packages) as well as local development of Columnist apps and starters.
+Columnist uses NPM workspaces for local development of common features (e.g., themes, packages) as well as local development of Columnist apps and starters.

-The Columnist workspace in _kind of_ a monorepo.
-At the moment you'll find:

-- Columnist Core at `./packages/core`
-- Columnist Bootstrap at `./themes/bootstrap`

-And apps and starters can be developed in `./apps` and `./starters` (which are ignored by Git as these projects have their own repositories (again — _kind of a monorepo_).

-# **Getting started**

-For now, the monorepo uses uses NPM workspaces, simple.
 In the root there is a `package.json` for common dependencies and to identify workspaces.

-## Workspaces

-Two (shared) workspaces currently exist:
+At the moment you'll find the following:

 - `themes` for CSS framework specific functionality e.g., Bootstrap
 - `common` for common functionality across apps e.g., Core
+- `starters` for staters

+And the following packages:

+- Columnist Core at `./common/core`
+- Columnist Bootstrap at `./themes/bootstrap`
+- Columnist Stater at `./staters/starter`

+## Development

+To develop with the workspaces:

+1. Create an app in the `./apps` or folder
+2. Run NPM install in the `./` root folder
+3. You can now use the local `./common` and `./themes` in your project.

-## NPM packages
+## Packages

-Both are scoped to the `@columnist` organization.
+Packages `@columnist` organization.
 In each workspace, there are packages.
 The packages are named with the convention `@columnist/[package-name]` for easy reference in apps, e.g.:

 - `@columnist/core`
 - `@columnist/bootstrap`

-## Development

-To develop with the workspaces:

-1. Clone a starter (or existing Columnist app) into a `./apps` or `./starters` folder
-2. Run NPM install in the `./` root folder (ensuring all sub `node_modules` folders are deleted)
-3. You can now use the local `./packages` and `./themes` in your project.

-## Publishing

-Packages are managed via NPM leveraging the workspaces feature ([see documentation](https://docs.npmjs.com/cli/v8/commands/npm-publish)).
+Packages are published and versioned via NPM leveraging workspaces features ([see documentation](https://docs.npmjs.com/cli/v8/commands/npm-publish)).

 To publish: